Adam-Ratajczak/2d-solar-system-simulator/README.md

 https://github.com/Adam-Ratajczak/essa

 ## Description
 **ESSA**, or Extremely Sophisticated Space Application is an ambitious attempt to create an extremely accurate simulator of gravitational forces in an N-body system.
-Already an extremely recognizable project among the class, and this is just the beginning!
-Work is already well underway to take the simulation view into the next dimension.
-You can already create new objects and track the relationships between them.
-The interface is very intuitive and minimalistic, which is of course an advantage.
-Also under consideration are ways to increase the precision of the simulation, as well as a preliminary idea for storing a new simulation history system.

-The plans for this application are huge, we are going to add an external API in Python, *PySSA* for short, allowing us to manipulate the simulation and extract information through code, and maybe even export the generated solar system graphics.
-The tool will also have a lot of functionality related to measuring planetary parameters.
-We also intend to implement time dilation measurement mechanics and a rocket trajectory creator.
-It will be possible to create a rocket that will fly between two planets.
+You can create new objects and track the relationships between them.
+It is possible to create your own planetar systems or use pre-defined templates, like Solar System or Jupiter System.

-Our goal is to create a stable simulation that is consistent with the real world and reasonably attractive.
-We also want to do simple, however based on basic physics, planetary collisions.
+Our main goal is to create a stable simulation that is consistent with the real world and reasonably attractive.

-The application is written in modern C++20 and uses the latest additions to this standard, including `concept`, `requires`, `std::optional` and uses the CMake project build system to ensure cross-platform.
-The work is synchronized using Git, with a repository created on GitHub.
+The application is written in modern C++20 and uses the latest additions to this standard, including concepts, modern STL classes (like `std::optional`) or constant evaluation `consteval`.
+It uses the CMake build system to ensure cross-platform [1].

+* [1] Currently ESSA is tested only on Linux.
+Not fully-functional Windows builds are provided.

-## Project Scope
+## Features
-* Possibly accurate simulation of gravitational forces in an N body system:
+* Simulation of gravitational forces in an N-body system:
-    * Numerical counting of planetary positions with a certain accuracy (configurable).
+    * Numerical counting of planetary positions, with configurable tick length
-    * Possibility of using Newton's laws of universal gravitation or Einstein's theory of relativity.
-    * Finding various parameters of the bodies, e.g.
+    * The [Leapfrog KDK integrator](http://courses.physics.ucsd.edu/2019/Winter/physics141/Lectures/Lecture2/volker.pdf) is used for as accurate as possible physics while keeping good performance - Solar System template runs at ~67500 iterations per second on AMD Ryzen 5 5600H CPU, with default settings (10 iterations/tick)
 * Ability to add new bodies, including with automatic counting of orbits (either exactly or based on various approximations)
-* Automatic finding of orbits with specific properties (e.g. passing through a point or orbiting a planet).
-* Basic GUI library - widget framework with auto-layout
+* [Basic GUI library](https://github.com/sppmacd/EssaGUI) - widget/GUI framework with auto-layout and simple windowing system, inspired by Qt.
-* *PySSA* - Python API for scripting.
+* Simple Python API for scripting, [*PySSA*](./src/pyssa).

 ## How to build and run this?